-Everyone will understand the importance of employee training but ensuring a Training Needs Analysis is conducted will go a long way in developing a successful training program.
-Here we discuss 4 barriers to consider when conducting a Training Needs Analysis.
+Everyone will understand the importance of employee training, but ensuring a training needs analysis is conducted will go a long way in developing a successful training program.
+Here we discuss four barriers to consider when conducting a training needs analysis.

 Rather than focusing on it as a waste of time, we encourage you to think of it as a return on investment.
 A detailed training needs analysis will allow you to structure the best possible training plans for your employees with targeted training to upskill them, which will help meet your team, division, or company goals.

-Involving management in the early stages of a Training Needs Analysis will also give all parties an insight into the level of support for the training requirements.
-Seeking approval on the most engaging and innovative training courseware will be an easier ask if management have been included in the Training Needs Analysis.
+Involving management in the early stages of a training needs analysis will also give all parties an insight into the level of support for the training requirements.
+Seeking approval on the most engaging and innovative training courseware will be an easier request if management has been included in the training needs analysis.

 Guides are readily available to assist with conducting training needs analysis, but do they match your requirements?
 Taking the time to plan and outline a training needs analysis specific to your team or department will focus and speed up the process.